 That click-through to your registration page is the ultimate goal of your individual tweet.

-Your overall goal on Twitter is to get your webinar promotional tweet liked and retweeted as much as possible, and to get as many click-throughs to your webinar registration page as you can.
+Your overall goal on Twitter is to get your webinar promotional tweet liked and retweeted as much as possible, and to get as many click-throughs to your webinar landing page as you can.

-One of the best ways to stir up a social buzz on Twitter is to simply put it out there in a well-designed Tweet.
+One of the best ways to stir up a social buzz on Twitter for your upcoming webinar is to simply put it out there in a well-designed Tweet.

 2. Schedule your tweets with Buffer (You can use this automation step by step with twitter too!).
 You should send out a tweet every other day for the first two weeks prior, then publish a tweet 1-3 times per day for the week your webinar goes live.

-3. For each individual tweet, add a shortened link (use Bitly) to your registration page, alongside the time and date, the webinar title, and your webinar hashtag.
+3. For each individual tweet, add a shortened link (use Bitly) to your landing page, alongside the time and date, the webinar title, and your webinar hashtag.

 An alternative to a bit.ly link is to use a WordPress Plugin like Pretty Link.
 This is great for branding because Pretty Links enables you to shorten links using your business’s own domain name.
 For example, bizdomain.com/webinar.
 This address will cloak the long registration link, and keep your links posted to social media on brand!

-4. Stay active on Twitter for at least three weeks prior to your webinar, and create a buzz by starting and joining the conversation.
+4. Stay active on Twitter for at least three weeks prior to your webinar, and make sure that you create a buzz by starting and joining the conversation.

 1. Capture the behind the scenes shots of your webinar.

-2. Document before, during, and after your webinar, and include pictures of you and your guest speakers.
+- Document before, during, and after your webinar, and make sure to include pictures of you and your guest speakers.

 4. Take advantage of Instagram stories and IGTV as well